Welcome to Wellington port, officially known as “Windy Wellington”!

 7. Wellington City Sightseeing

-I’ve already mentioned Te Papa Tongarewa museum, Cable Car ride and Botanic Gardens as the top places to see in Wellington city.
+I’ve already mentioned Te Papa Tongarewa Museum, Cable Car ride and Botanic Gardens as the top places to see in Wellington City.

 However, the city of Wellington boasts several other sites and experiences not to be missed!
 A guided walking tour is always a great choice as the downtown area is very compact and easily walkable, and if you combine it with a local culinary experience – things get just perfect!